postlund/pyatv/docs/support/faq.md

 slow.

-To get instantaneous feedback, the connection must remain active and commands sent by re-using the connection.
+To get instantaneous feedback, the connection must remain active and commands sent by reusing the connection.
 This can be done in many ways, e.g. by implementing a daemon that maintains the connection in the background and receives commands via some interface (maybe REST).
 Currently, pyatv does not ship with such a tool since it's first and foremost a library.
 You will have to implement a solution that fits your needs.